Lednerb/bilberry-hugo-theme/v4/README.md

 and `js_modules` list parameters in your site's `config.toml` file.
 Modules can be specified either relative to the `static` directory (e.g., `exampleSite/static/css/custom.css`) or as a URL.

-Modules are imported in the order they appear in the list, and immediately after the default Bilberry CSS and JS files are imported.
+Modules are imported in the order they appear in the list and immediately after the default Bilberry CSS and JS files are imported.

 ### Cookie Disclaimer (GDPR)